willywil548/angular-typescript-universal-windows-app-sample/Readme.md

 Note that this command compiles the typescript and the output is directed to the `dist` directory in a bundled format.
 On top of that, angular also adds references to these js files in the `index.html`.
 Notice that the `index.html` is outside the `src` directory.
 This is to make sure the windows relative paths and angular relative paths remain correlated.

 Please add images and other assets only to the assets directory only, this helps in refering to assests as always "./assets" from root.
-Of course nothings stopping you from going else where but be safe when refering them with relative paths.
+Of course, nothing is stopping you from going else where but be safe when refering them with relative paths.

 The app related images are present in assets/img/app directory

+Be sure to include all the files you added in the visual studio project.
+Otherwise they won't be available in the deployed app.
 ----

 The `src` directory contains the main app code.
 A directory structure has already been prescribed to help you with the onboarding.

-Head on to angular docs at [Angular.io](https://angular.io) to read about building angular apps and the [UWP refernce](https://docs.microsoft.com/en-us/uwp/) for integrating universal windows apis into your apps.
+Head on to angular docs at [Angular.io](https://angular.io) to read about building angular apps and the [UWP reference](https://docs.microsoft.com/en-us/uwp/) for integrating universal windows apis into your apps.

 # Tips